charmed-kubernetes/kubernetes-docs/pages/k8s/charm-keepalived.md

 ---

-[Keepalived](http://www.keepalived.org/) is software which provides high availability by assigning two or more nodes a virtual IP (VIP) and monitoring those nodes, failing over when one goes down.
+[Keepalived](http://www.keepalived.org/) is software which provides high availability by assigning two or more nodes a virtual IP and monitoring those nodes, failing over when one goes down.

 ## Usage

 The Keepalived charm is a [subordinate](https://jujucharms.com/docs/stable/authors-subordinate-applications).
-Allocating a VIP and ensuring that it can route to all of the instances is a manual process which depends on your infrastructure.
-It does require that the VIP can be assigned to each instance, and that the VRRP protocol is allowed on the network.
-Because of this, this charm will generally not work on public clouds.

 ### Using with Kubernetes ([Charmed Kubernetes](https://jujucharms.com/canonical-kubernetes))